kardwalker/Assistant_AI/README.md

-# 🎬 Assistant AI - Video Separator & Analysis Tool
+# 🎬 Visual AI Assistant - Video Separator & Analysis Tool

 A powerful Python-based video processing tool that separates video files into audio and video components, with additional capabilities for video analysis and chat-based interactions.